RaspberryPiFoundation/python-curriculum/en-GB/robotrumps/index.md

   ![screenshot](images/robotrumps-register.png)

-+ And code to position and stamp the image:
++ And add code to position and stamp the image:

   ![screenshot](images/robotrumps-image.png)